 Vered Stearns, MD, Associate Professor of Oncology, Sidney Kimmel Comprehensive Cancer Center, Johns Hopkins University School of Medicine, Baltimore, MD

-Grants are awarded for a period covering October 1 - September 30, and are paid in two installments.
-All grantees are required to submit two progress reports; one by January 31 and the second by June 15, 2012.
-Receipt of the second installment of the year's grant is contingent upon review of the submitted reports and a recommendation from the Scientific Advisors.
+Grants are awarded for a period covering October 1 - September 30, and are paid in two installments in early October and early March.
+All grantees are required to submit three progress reports; one by January 31, the second by June 15, and a final financial report following the close of the grant year, not later than November 15 .
+Receipt of the second installment of the year's grant is contingent upon review of the first progress report and a recommendation from the Scientific Advisors.

 Grants are generally awarded once a year, for a one-year duration beginning October 1.
 Pending satisfactory progress and continued need, grants may be renewed for at least a second year.